jkvora/Responsive-Tabs/README.md

 All Tabs are responsive.
-For Mobile tabs turns into <select> tags.
+For Mobile tabs turns into  "select" tags.
 Also,default tabs can be configured by appending '#tabno.' at the enfd of URL.